Looking for restaurants near Rome pantheon? The whole area is full of them! Now, how do you know which ones are good?

 With its high ceilings, widely spaced tables and a soft warm light glowing from the stained glass on the ceiling, Casa Bleve is one of the most romantic restaurants near Rome pantheon.

-Eating at Casa Bleve is a sublime experience for the gorgeous ambiance and wine options alone, but the food is also fabulous.
+Eating at Casa Bleve is a sublime experience for the gorgeous ambiance and wine options alone, but the food is also very good.
 It's a little pricey, but worth it if you want a special dinner.
-And they have one of the most enviable wine cellars in Rome.

 Details and hours: Via del Teatro Valle, 48.
-Open Monday - Saturday for lunch and dinner.
+Open Mon-Sat lunch and dinner.
 Closed Sundays.
 About 35-45 Euros per person not including wine.

 Outdoor seating: None